fabaff/ch.bfh.bti7081.s2013.white/ch.bfh.bti7081.s2013.white/doc/task02/task02.md

 - The implemented system is validated against the system requirements.
 - Integration and acceptance test for the whole system when all sprint cycles have finished.

-- Output: results from integration and acceptance tests, final release of the system
+- Output: results from integration and acceptance tests, final release of the system with integrated help
 - Stakeholders: customer, developers, users, management

 ### 4. Evolution